 What Percentage Do Solicitors Take For No Win No Fee Claims In The UK?

 You may be ready to start a claim right now.
 This guide will provide advice and information.
 It will explain how a Conditional Fee Agreement can provide a way to fund a No Win No Fee solicitor.
 Our team are ready to help you when you get in touch.
-You can get in touch for free, with absolutely no obligation to continue with any further steps until you’re ready to take them.
+You can contact of our team for free, with absolutely no obligation to continue with any further steps until you’re ready to take them.
 You can:

 • Call us on 020 3870 4868, we’re available 24 hours a day and 7 days a week.